sumanthreddym/cortx_jupyter/README.md

     jupyter notebook

-This will print some information about the notebook server in your terminal, including the URL of the web application (by default,  `http://localhost:8888`):
+This will print some information about the notebook server in your terminal(as seen in the screenshot below), including the URL of the web application (by default,  `http://localhost:8888`):

 ![Jupyter Notebook Run](https://raw.githubusercontent.com/sumanthreddym/cortx_jupyter/main/media/jupyter_run.png)

-It will then open your default web browser to this URL.
+It will then open your default web browser to this URL(as seen in the screenshot below).
 When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories present in Cortx.

 ![Cyberduck](https://raw.githubusercontent.com/sumanthreddym/cortx_jupyter/main/media/cyberduck.jpeg)